 The Market Participant's opportunity cost offer component and total Price-Quantity Pair offer are consistent with WEM Rule 2.16C.6A and would be an Economic Price Offer.
-It would not result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and, (d).
+It would not result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and7or(d).

-Market Participants that operate Electric Storage Resources (ESRs), including batteries, may face such opportunity costs of the type explained in Example 12.
+Market Participants that operate Electric Storage Resources (ESRs), including batteries, may face such opportunity costs of the type explained in Example 12Error!
+Reference source not found.
 Once charged, an ESR's charging costs are sunk and its costs to discharge energy at a Dispatch Interval would be the expected revenue foregone of not discharging during the highest priced period for Real-Time Market Services over the next charge/discharge cycle.

 Example 13.
-Opportunity Cost for a fuel-limited thermal generator - Non-compliant offer
+Opportunity Cost for a fuel-limited thermal generator - Noncompliant offer